D-backs top Phils in record-setting HR night

-The eight total homers set a franchise record, as the Diamondbacks’ previous season high for home runs in a game was five.
-The Phillies added five home runs as the teams combined for a major league record 13 homers.
+The Diamondbacks’ previous season high for home runs in a game was five.
+The Phillies added five home runs — two by Scott Kingery and one apiece for Jean Segura, Rhys Hoskins and Jay Bruce.

+Kingery also had a triple in his 3-for-5 game for the Phillies, who dropped their second in a row.

+The previous record for homers in a game by both teams was 12, and it involved the same two teams each time: the Detroit Tigers and the Chicago White Sox.
+On May 28, 1995, at Tiger Stadium, Detroit hit seven homers and Chicago slammed five as the White Sox won 14-12.
+On July 2, 2002, at Comiskey Park in Chicago, each team clubbed six home runs as the White Sox won 17-9.

 Diamondbacks starter Taylor Clarke gave up six hits and four runs in 3 1/3 innings with two walks and four strikeouts before being lifted.
 Zack Godley (3-4) earned the win in relief with 3 2/3 scoreless innings.

-Note: EditorsNote: 3rd update: revises first six grafs